Cobalt Core is wonderful because it's actually Pong

 If you have never played Breakout or Pong, I can only assume that you are very young, and I hope you will forgive a foolish old man for taking you on a quick tour of memory lane (mind where the dog's been).
 Pong is one of the first videogames ever released, and is basically multiplayer 2D tennis with floating paddles, no net and no air friction.
 Breakout is a little more recent: it's Pong, but instead of trying to sneak the ball past an opponent, you're bouncing the ball off a big wall of coloured, destructible bricks, trying to clear them all away before you run out of Continues.

 In both games, there's an art to not just intercepting the ball but having it touch the right point on your paddle, so as to send it zipping back at a preferred angle.
-In Pong, you're trying to drive an opponent to one side during a rally, before triumphantly spinning the ball back in the opposite direction.
-In Breakout, you're trying to ricochet the ball behind the bricks so that it'll bounce off the backwall and erode the whole mass from the rear, like a Honey Badger smuggled into an unsuspecting outpost in Far Cry 5.
+In Pong, you're trying to drive an opponent to one side during a rally, before vengefully launching the ball back in the opposite direction.
+In Breakout, you're trying to ricochet the ball behind the bricks so that it'll bounce off the backwall and erode the whole mass from the rear, like a Honey Badger smuggled into an outpost in Far Cry 5.

 Cobalt Core isn't played in real-time and isn't any kind of direct variation on tennis.
-Not to instantly rebutt the previous 800 words, but there's no ball.
-But it often seems to me that it wants to feel like Pong or Breakout, in that there's a similar focus on projectiles hitting the desired place on either your or the enemy ship.
-The feint move described above also makes me think of attempting to apply spin to the ball by swooshing the paddle across the screen - I don't think this is actually possible in the original Pong, but later variations or derivatives of Pong have, as it were, put their own spin on things, with mildly fancier physics.
+Not to instantly negate the previous 800 words, but there's no ball.
+Still, it often seems to me that it wants to feel like Pong or Breakout, in that there's a similar focus on projectiles hitting the desired place on either your or the enemy ship.
+The feint move described above also makes me think of attempting to apply spin to the ball by swooshing the paddle across the screen.
+I don't think this is actually possible in the original Pong, but later variations or derivatives of Pong have, as it were, put their own spin on things, with mildly fancier physics.

-The ability to modify your ship layout in Cobalt Core also make me thinks of paddle power-ups or modifiers in Breakout and its many, many successors - making the paddle wider or narrower, for example.
-The game's fancier cards, including corrosive shots and a chargeable cannon whose attack power increases every time its played, also put me in mind of the "block buster" (hah, see what they did there?) genre's various ball power-ups - exploding balls, balls that split in two, balls that set bricks alight, and so on.Watch on YouTube
+The ability to modify your ship layout in Cobalt Core also make me think of paddle power-ups or modifiers in Breakout and its many, many successors - making the paddle wider or narrower, for example.
+The game's more arcane cards, including corrosive ammo and a chargeable cannon whose power increases every time it's played, also put me in mind of the wider "block buster" genre's various ball power-ups - exploding balls, balls that split in two, balls that set bricks alight, and so on.Watch on YouTube

 Perhaps there is a ball in Cobalt Core.
 It's just that rather than being tangible, the ball has been sublimated and multiplied into a set of RPG-style energy transactions between player and enemy.
 I'm not sure it's a huge aspect of the game, but there are cards in Cobalt Core that let you turn the other ship's strength against them or move them around (I'm thinking, admittedly, of a particular enemy self-buff here which you can exploit), much as you'd try to throw off the other player in Pong by making confident use of its simple physics.

 If nothing else, it's wonderful to catch the scent of these classics in Cobalt Core because it helps me resolve and appreciate a game that risks being perceived as a mass of genre tags.
 That's not Cobalt Core's fault: there are just an awful lot of competing fantasy deck-building roguelikes 'with a twist' on the shop, and I must confess that I tire myself out trying to explain the key differences to friends.
 With Cobalt Core, at least, I can just say "It's the one that's actually Pong".
-And then - as they gaze at me with deepening disgust and horror, as nearby chairs scrape back and we are surrounded by a muttering crowd of peopled armed with bicycle chains and broken bottles - I will triumphantly add: "And Elden Ring is better played as a walking sim."
+And then - as they gaze at me with deepening disgust and horror, as nearby chairs scrape back and we are surrounded by a muttering crowd of people armed with bicycle chains and broken bottles - I will triumphantly add: "And Elden Ring is better played as a walking sim."